payatu/vuln-nodejs-app/solutions/solutions.md

 ```
 ## 15 Insecure 2FA implementation.

-Application has implemented 2FA insecurely it presents 2FA page after login if user have enabled it but an attacker can bypass it by force browsing.
+Application has implemented 2FA insecurely it presents a 2FA page after login if users have enabled it but an attacker can bypass it by forced browsing.

 ### Exploit:

 1. Setup 2FA on your victim account logout from the account.
-2. As an attacker login to victim account you will see the 2FA page but you can easily bypass it by using forced browsing technique.
+2. As an attacker login to the victim's account you will see the 2FA page but you can easily bypass it by using the forced browsing technique.

 ## 16. Cross-Site WebSocket Hijacking

-Application is using old version of socket.io which by default enables CORS your goal is to exploit it to access wallet information of victim user.
+Application is using an old version of socket.io which by default enables CORS your goal is to exploit it to access the wallet information of the victim user.

 ### Exploit

-1. Save the following code in a HTML file on your server.
+1. Save the following code in an HTML file on your server.

 ```html
 <html>
 <head>